-Do you want to advance your nursing career and take on an even greater leadership role in healthcare?
-Through the Doctor of Nursing Practice (DNP) program at Creighton’s College of Nursing, you’ll receive the highest level of preparation for clinical practice—from the first nursing college in Nebraska to offer this advanced degree.
+Through the Doctor of Nursing Practice (DNP) program, you’ll receive the highest level of preparation for clinical practice—from the first nursing college in Nebraska to offer this advanced degree.

 We offer a mix of on-campus and online courses so you can fit your studies into your already busy life.
 You can be a full- or part-time student, and classes meet on campus just a few times each semester.
 Another bonus: You don’t have to take the GRE or submit a thesis.

 We regularly admit new graduates, who may take core graduate courses prior to completing the 2,000 hours of clinical practice necessary for the upper-level clinical courses.

 The Doctor of Nursing Practice (DNP) program consists of mostly online classes, but you are required to have some visits to campus.

 You’ll gain both advanced scientific knowledge and the practical hands-on skills you need to take on an even greater leadership role in healthcare.
 As a DNP nursing student, you can further develop your communication, leadership and critical thinking skills through Negotiation and Conflict Resolution program courses —preparing you to go out into the world and make a difference.

 Only 3 out of 5 nurses work in hospitals, and the U.S. Bureau of Labor Statistics projects a 26% increase in nursing positions by 2020.
 Which means there’s a growing need for nurses in a variety of settings, including schools, correctional facilities, private companies, home health agencies, mental health settings, long-term care facilities, community health centers, research labs, and government and social assistance agencies.

 Completion of the Doctor of Nursing Program prepares students to: